-Recently, I’ve been surveying a number of reports and articles forecasting the future of medical devices.
+Recently, we’ve been surveying a number of reports and articles forecasting the future of medical devices.
 Specifically, the future trends emerging in interventional cardiology, structural heart, neuromodulation and drug/device combination products.

 Some of the individual market segment takeaways include:

-I can speak directly to the accuracy of these prognostications.
+We can speak directly to the accuracy of these prognostications.
 Why?
-Because the REV.1 team has been intimately involved in the engineering and development of many of these innovations!
+Because the Rev.1 Engineering team has been intimately involved in the engineering and development of many of these innovations!

 Additional complexities extend to nearly all devices, including the Internet of Things, accompanying data streams and processing demands, cybersecurity concerns and potential applications for Artificial Intelligence.
 Taken together, this growing complexity is changing the way medical devices are engineered, developed and tested.

 Concurrently, as information technology and patient-centric consumerism seep into medical device, and reimbursement shifts from fee-for-service to value-based payments, product life cycles will inevitably compress.
 Time, or more accurately, timeliness, will truly be the essence of success in medical device development.

 So how does one embrace complexity while simultaneously increasing their speed of development without breaking the bank on the technical and engineering headcount necessary to support the breadth of these emerging technologies?